 With a firm voice, she said, "Ladies, can we kindly answer the phone or forward the line to my desk."
 She then turned on her heels and left.
 An act fraught with repercussions.
 No sooner had she walked out of the door than one of the ladies hushed..
 'Ahh, did you hear what she...'

-Sara continued in her stride back to her desk because what these two gossip-mongering ladies heard or thought they heard about her was of no interest.
+In an effort to protect her peace, Sara continued in her stride back to her desk because what those two gossip-mongering ladies heard or thought they heard about her was not an update that held her interest.

 More importantly, there was a balance sheet that needed balancing.

 At this time of day, the afternoon sunlight rides in like a white horse from the right side of the open double doors onto her desk in the front office.
 She moves the balance book into the sunlight and once more starts counting.
 Out of nowhere, a shadow falls across her pages.
 Who dares stand in my sunlight, she thought.
 She stops to collect her thoughts and note down some figures before looking up, when a voice said..
 'You should avoid reading in the sunlight like that, it's not good for your eyes!'

 Her thoughts definitely needed collecting then.
 For that was the silkiest West Indian tone to have ever glazed her ears.
 Slowly she lifted her head, and then her eyes gave his five-foot, 11-inch frame a twice over.
 From his grade one haircut to his combat shorts and military boots back up to his loose but slightly defining of the muscle t-shirt.
 And then their eyes clicked and locked like the door on a Stockinger safe.

 Tall and dark with a military physique and absolutely handsome.
 To say anything less would have been short-changing this beautiful figure that just stood in Sara's sunlight.